-The most common mistake in that people make in their first games of Dominion is that newbies end up holding too many actions cards.
+The most common mistake that people make in their first games of Dominion is that newbies end up holding too many action cards.
 Since you only get to play one action per turn, a hand full of unusable actions does you no good.
 Too many actions will ruin your deck.

 An easy action card pitfall looks a lot like this: The first turn you pick up a Workshop because a free card every turn sounds cool.
 Then you buy a Smithy because drawing cards is always good.
 Then you workshop the second Smithy and purchase a Cellar, and a Militia, and a Woodcutter, and before you know it, your deck is filled with actions.

 Unfortunately, in most cases, a deck full of actions does not work as well as you would like.
 Chances are, your hand is full of a few action cards, of which you can only play one.
 Making matters worse, in spite of all the awesome cards in your deck, you never seem to be able to afford the very expensive stuff.

 Aim for One in Five Actions